 If you fit into any of the following categories then reverse dieting may be beneficial to you:

 - People who have been unable to lose weight despite restricting their calories daily (this would be you if you are eating 1,000 to 1,200 calories just to maintain your weight)

-- People who don't respond to calorie restricted diets like they used to (this would be you if you have tried diets which have previously worked for you but are now not working)
+- People who don’t respond to calorie-restricted diets like they used to (this would be you if you have tried diets that have previously worked for you but are now not working)

 - You have high reverse T3 levels and low free T3 levels after dieting.